 Day 3 Hluhluwe–iMfolozi Park

 Embark on an adventure through the oldest proclaimed game reserve in South Africa.
 While you're here, you'll have the chance to see some of the 'Big Five' game – African elephant, black rhinoceros, Cape buffalo, African lion and African leopard.
 There will also be a good chance of spotting the white rhino, as Hluhluwe-Imfolozi has the largest population of these near-threatened creatures in the world.
 A series of conservation efforts has saved them from extinction and their population is once again on the rise.
 The park also boasts some 400 species of birds, including the African finfoot, bat hawk and white-backed night heron.
 It is approximately a 40km drive from our overnight camp to the gate of the park.
-Leaving just after breakfast we spend the whole day in the park.
-With a picnic lunch along the way, the day will be full of animal watching.
+Leaving just after breakfast we spend the whole day in the park on the lookout for animals.
+The game drive will be in an overland truck with a picnic lunch along the way.

 Day 4 Kosi Bay